ProtonVPN Recenzie: Rezulatul expertului

 ProtonVPN Streaming & Torrenting

-ProtonVPN claims to unblock 25+ different streaming apps.
-And it includes an easy-to-follow, step-by-step guide on how to unblock each streaming service.
+And it includes an easy-to-follow, step-by-step guide on how to access each streaming service.
 ProtonVPN provides access to streaming content only on its Plus servers, which are only available to ProtonVPN’s Plus and Visionary subscribers.
-ProtonVPN bypasses geo-restrictions on sites like Netflix (in 10+ countries), BBC iPlayer, Disney+, HBO, Hulu, Amazon Prime, and ABC.
+ProtonVPN says that it’s able to bypasses geo-restrictions on sites like Netflix, BBC iPlayer, Disney+, HBO, Hulu, Amazon Prime, and ABC.

 ProtonVPN allows torrenting on its dedicated P2P servers (and supports torrenting on all 3 of its paid plans).
 These P2P servers are located in 10+ different countries, including Iceland, Singapore, Switzerland, and the US.
 I downloaded files using BitTorrent and uTorrent, and ProtonVPN worked seamlessly with each torrent client.
 Before I began to download any files, I first ran a handful of DNS leak tests on 10 different servers.
 I wanted to make sure ProtonVPN wasn’t going to leak my IP address or any other personal information while I was torrenting.
 Fortunately, none of my tests revealed any leaks.